pscally1005/pscally1005.github.io/_posts/finger-food/2023-04-18-carrot-bite.markdown

 Cook: 15
 Source1: https://www.natalieshealth.com/carrot-cake-energy-balls/
 Source2:
+tags:
+- snack
+- no bake
+- cinnamon
+- nutmeg
+- ginger
+- roast
+- blend
+- energy
 Description: These bites take the idea of a carrot cake and simplify them down to bite sized pieces.
-They are naturally sweetened with honey, and the perfect snack to take on the go for a quick energy boost. the yogurt, so if you're not a fan of Greek yogurt, I'd recommend you replace it with mashed avocado or banana.
+They are naturally sweetened with honey, and the perfect snack to take on the go for a quick energy boost
 Instructions:
 - Cut carrots into thin strips.
 Add to a sheet pan with olive oil and salt, and roast for 25 minutes at 425F, stirring halfway.
 Add to a food processor and blend until a puree<br><br>